aniket0912k/uberApp/README.md

 # Uber App

 This is a Spring Boot application for an Uber-like ride-sharing service.
-The application provides APIs for riders and drivers to manage ride requests, rate each other, and handle authentication.
+The application provides APIs for riders and drivers to manage ride requests, rate each other, handle authentication and much more.

 ## Technologies Used

 - Java
 - Spring Boot
 - Maven
-- SQL
+- PostgreSQL Database with PostGIS extension
 - JWT for authentication
 - OpenAPI (Swagger) for API documentation